pjworrall/blue/README.md

 I found that what people eat influenced the type of bacteria we have in our gut, so I asked myself:

-*Would my Mum, and our family, have suffered less if we had simply eaten differently?* "
+*Would my Mum, and our family, have suffered less if we had simply eaten differently?*

+I am hoping this project can provide people with tools to take advantage of this new area of science and help with the new area of medicine I have learned is call **psychobiotics**."

 ## Privacy